 Use a spiritual gifts inventory.
 Though this option can be helpful, it also has its pitfalls.
 Even a nonbeliever can take a spiritual gifts test and come away with a list of gifts.
 Because of this, an online quiz is best evaluated alongside the trial and error of hands-on ministry and the feedback of others.

 Still, a spiritual gifts inventory can help you pinpoint your strengths and weaknesses and reveal patterns in how the Holy Spirit seems to use you.
 It may also help you identify what fulfills you when you serve—what gives you that I-just-gave-someone-a-gift feeling.

 Looking for more on spiritual gifts?
 Read this: Your Spiritual Gifts, How to Identify and Effectively Use Them.

 The New Believer’s Bible is uniquely designed to help the new Christian read, study, and understand the Bible.
 It includes features that help Christians develop and deepen their faith, while providing a foundation for their new life in Christ.

 First Corinthians is a great place to learn about spiritual gifting from the Bible.
 Internationally renowned Bible teacher Chuck Swindoll brings his incredible insight and easy manner to this commentary that will help you dig deep into Paul’s letters to the Corinthians.

 Adapted from an original article by Arlyn Lawrence for Discipleship Journal.
-Used with permission.
+Used with permission from The Navigators.